appsquickly/typhoon/README.md

 * API documentation
 * ~100% test coverage.
 (Currently at 84%)
-* A sample application.
-* Better github docs.
 * More type converters
 * PropertyPlaceholderConfigurer
+* Compile-time checking

 *Next: (coming weeks)*

-* A block-based, terse code-style of component definition.
 * A IDE plugin to: a) Install the framework b) provide some tool support.
+(GUI component assembly & environment configuration!)
 * "Annotations" and a test framework, with auto-wiring in test cases.

 *Later:*